 Food Assistance Program:

 This program is designed to help members of the community who are in need of holiday meals.
-Donations will be accepted at the Live Oak Fire Station Starting November 1, 2018.
+Donations will be accepted at the Live Oak Fire Station starting in November.
 All donations are greatly appreciated.

 Project Cool helps alleviate health risks to seniors, 60 years and older, by providing them with a new box fan.